modhunter/Probably_NOC_Rotations/README.md

 ### Issues/Todo
 ====================
-- Include more detailed checks for stat 'procs' e.g. only consider it a stat proc if there is a certain percentage increase.
-In other words don't consider it an agility proc unless the % increase is above some level (20%+?)
 - Objectmaker ideas:
   - Auto ToD any in-range qualified enemies
   - Better auto SEF to pick enemies quicker instead of relying on legacy checks